Moderate EvidenceDigestive Health / Microbiome4 products compared

 ""I stopped taking it after a month because I didn't notice a difference""

 One month may not be sufficient.
 The Moayyedi meta-analysis used studies ranging from 4 to 12 weeks, with many showing significant effects at 8 weeks.
 If you stopped at 4 weeks without noticing improvement, the microbiome remodeling and mucosal immune calibration may not have had enough time to produce clinically measurable symptom relief.
 The recommendation is a minimum 8-week trial at consistent daily dosing.
 Also verify you were using a strain with IBS evidence — not a general probiotic.
-If you completed 8 consistent weeks on Align or Culturelle IBS Complete with no benefit, a different intervention (low-FODMAP diet, peppermint oil) may be more effective for your phenotype.
+If you completed 8 consistent weeks on Align or Culturelle Digestive Daily with no benefit, a different intervention (low-FODMAP diet, peppermint oil) may be more effective for your phenotype.

 Safety & Interactions

 Probiotics are among the safest supplement categories in clinical use, with an exceptional safety record across decades of human trials and widespread daily use. **First 1–2 weeks bloating and gas.** The most common adverse effect is transient increase in bloating and flatulence during the first one to two weeks of use.
 This is a normal result of new bacterial populations establishing in the gut and is not a sign the product is harmful.
 It typically resolves by week two.
 If significant bloating persists beyond two weeks or worsens substantially, consider whether SIBO is present (see below). **SIBO caution — critical for IBS patients.** Small intestinal bacterial overgrowth (SIBO) is present in a subset of IBS patients (estimates range from 20–70% depending on diagnostic criteria) and can cause symptoms nearly identical to IBS.
 Probiotics that are beneficial for colonic IBS can potentially worsen SIBO by adding bacterial load to an already over-colonized small intestine.
 If your primary symptom is severe bloating and distension shortly after eating even small amounts, or if you have not responded to any IBS treatment, consider a SIBO hydrogen/methane breath test before starting probiotics. **Immunocompromised individuals.** Patients who are immunocompromised — including those on immunosuppressant medications, undergoing chemotherapy, or with primary immune deficiencies — should obtain physician clearance before taking live bacterial probiotics.
 Rare cases of probiotic bacteremia have been reported in severely immunocompromised patients.
 This is not a concern for generally healthy adults. **Drug interactions.** Probiotics do not have significant pharmacokinetic drug interactions.
 There is no relevant CYP450 enzyme interference.
-If you are taking antibiotics: take probiotics at least 2 hours away from antibiotic doses to avoid killing the probiotic organisms; continue probiotics for at least 2 weeks after completing antibiotics to help restore the microbiome.
+If you are taking antibiotics: take probiotics at least 2 hours away from antibiotic doses to avoid killing the probiotic organisms; continue probiotics for at least 2 weeks after completing antibiotics to help restore the microbiome. **Pregnancy and breastfeeding:** Consult your healthcare provider before taking this supplement during pregnancy or while nursing.
+The safety of supplemental doses beyond dietary intake has not been established in pregnant or lactating women. **Blood thinners:** If you take blood-thinning medications (e.g., warfarin, apixaban, rivaroxaban, clopidogrel, or high-dose aspirin), consult your healthcare provider BEFORE starting this supplement, as it may have additive antiplatelet or anticoagulant effects. **Kidney disease:** If you have chronic kidney disease (CKD) or any significant kidney impairment, consult your healthcare provider before taking this supplement.
+Some supplements can accumulate to dangerous levels when kidney function is reduced. **Gout:** Individuals with gout should consult their healthcare provider before starting this supplement.
+Certain supplements (e.g., collagen, fish oil, niacin) may affect uric acid levels or trigger flares in susceptible individuals.

 Standard safety disclaimers